linrongbin16/commons.nvim/docs/commons_tables.md

 ##### `shift`

-Remove the first element from the list in the head.
+Remove the first element from the list in the head, just like `table.remove`.

 ```lua
 --- @return any?, boolean